138th Street–Grand Concourse station: Station layout

 The 138th Street–Grand Concourse station has two side platforms and three tracks, and is one of only two on the IRT Jerome Avenue Line to be built underground.
 The 4 train skips this station during rush hours in the peak direction.
 It is the southernmost station on the IRT Jerome Avenue Line.
 To the south, the line crosses the Harlem River to the next stop, the 125th Street station in East Harlem, Manhattan.
 The three tracks merge into two and then merge with the IRT Pelham Line to form the four-track IRT Lexington Avenue Line.
-To the north, the local tracks split into two: an inner set that continues north to the Jerome Avenue Line's 149th Street–Grand Concourse station, and an outer set that descends to a lower level and makes a sharp turn to merge with the IRT White Plains Road Line directly west of that line's 149th Street–Grand Concourse station.
+To the north, the local tracks split into two: an inner set that continues north to the Jerome Avenue Line's 149th Street–Hostos station, and an outer set that descends to a lower level and makes a sharp turn to merge with the IRT White Plains Road Line directly west of that line's 149th Street–Hostos station.
 The 5 train uses these tracks during daytime hours.

 Both platform walls have their original mosaic trim line with "MH" tablets on it, a relic of Mott Haven Avenue, the former name of the station.
 At either ends of the platform, where they were extended in the 1950s, the walls have a blue trim with "138TH ST" in white lettering.
 Blue i-beam columns run along both platforms at regular intervals with alternating ones having the standard black number plates in white lettering.

 The station was built with tablets displaying "Mott Haven" and others displaying "138th Street–Mott Haven."
 The ones with "138th Street" were painted over with text reading "138th Street–Grand Concourse", but all were eventually covered with black plates reading "138 Street" in white Standard (Akzidenz-Grotesk) lettering.
 During the station's renovation in the late 2010s, most of the tablets were restored.

-Until 1972, the station had a connection to the 138th Street Station which served both the Harlem and Hudson Divisions of the New York Central Railroad.
+Until 1972, the station had a connection to the 138th Street station which served both the Harlem and Hudson Divisions of the New York Central Railroad.